UAE motorists aim to clear black points in new initiative, avoid further violations

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

 Vara Malinovsky, a Russian national residing in Meydan, is one of the residents looking to benefit from this initiative.
 She currently has six black points on her traffic file for not giving way to emergency vehicles.
-“I did not realise that a fire truck was behind me, and the cars ahead of me were going at a very slow pace,” said Malinovsky.
+“I did not realise that a fire truck was behind me, and it didn't help that the cars ahead of me were going at a very slow pace,” said Malinovsky.

 After paying the fines and impounding her vehicle at home, two black points were reduced.